opentripplanner/OpenTripPlanner/docs/Configuration.md

 5. ALLOWED
 6. NOT_ALLOWED

 If two paths have the same priority level, then we break the tie by looking at waiting time.
-The goal is to maximize the wait time, avoiding situations where very little time is available to make the transfer.
-This is balanced with the generalized cost.
+The goal is to maximize the wait time, avoiding situations where there is little time available to make the transfer.
+This is balanced with the generalized-cost.
 The cost is adjusted with a new cost for the wait-time.
 The new wait-time cost follows an inverse logarithmic cost function (see the design doc).

-The defaults should work fine, but if you have results with "back-travel" try increasing the two parameters `minSafeWaitTimeFactor` and `inverseWaitReluctance`.
+The defaults should work fine, but if you have results with "back-travel" try increasing the `minSafeWaitTimeFactor`.

 ```JSON
 // router-config.json